wp-plugins/login-page-styler/readme.txt

 == Screenshots ==
 1. Wp login  page customized by Login Page Styler
-2. Another new look for wp login page
+2. Another new look for wp login page with login page styler
+3. Logo changed and form opacity 0 with login page styler

 == Changelog ==
 Not yet.